Wuppertaler

 On the

-journey to the match I worked out that the area from Ohligsmühle was likely to
+journey to the match, I worked out that the area from Ohligsmühle was likely to

 be the busiest.
-It was a beautiful evening and many people sat outside bars and
+It was a beautiful evening, and many people sat outside bars and

-I then realised my programme had dropped out of my shorts; probably on the
+restaurants enjoying the weather and refreshments in the city centre.
+Unfortunately, I then realised my programme had dropped out of my shorts; probably on the

 train?